Encounter + Grow + Witness

 Dear Parishioners and Friends of St. Louise Church,

-I encourage and hope you will continue to offer up a spiritual gift for our country by reciting the rosary, or at least a decade at 7pm everyday.
+I hope you will continue to offer up a spiritual gift for our country by reciting the rosary, or at least a decade at 7pm everyday.
 Pray for an end to Covid-19, the end to unrest, anger and mutual disrespect in our country and for the return of civility, harmony, and peace in our society.
 Every prayer will help.

-Our business office is open to assisting you with any questions, concerns, issues you may have regarding Masses, weddings, baptisms, funerals, etc. Please see below for the days and times we are open.
+Just a reminder our business office is open to assisting you with any questions, concerns, issues you may have regarding Masses, weddings, baptisms, funerals, etc. Please see below for the days and times we are open.
 You are required to wear a mask when entering the office building and keep it on during your stay.

 Every day brings new challenges.
 Every challenge needs a prayer.
 Remember, the power of prayer is strong when the number of prayer warriors is large!

 Sunday 9:30AM 11:30AM

 Holy Days: Please see Bulletin